gnomon-inria/gnomon/README.md

 ## omero layer

-We need to install omero C++ and zeroc-ice
+We need to install omero C++ and zeroc-ice.
+Omero MUST be at the same level than the server.
+At the moment, the version is 5.2.7

 Omero depens on ICE (https://zeroc.com/products/ice)